FrancesCoronel/personal-website-v3/content/contact.md

 ## Book a Chat 📅

 You can schedule a time to chat with me using [my Calendly](https://calendly.com/fvcproductions).
-Please note that I do charge for any mentoring sessions (see below).

-### Want mentoring or career advice?

 <!-- prettier-ignore -->
-Due to high demand and my limited bandwidth, I now [charge $25 for every 30 minutes of mentoring](https://wirize.com/payments/HwjrgiJlKfO4).
-You can also pay through [Square Cash](https://cash.me/fvcprdxs) or [Venmo](https://venmo.com/fvcproductions).
+Due to high demand and my limited bandwidth, I now **charge $50 in exchange for 1 hour of mentorship or career help/advice**.

+You can pay through [Square Cash](https://cash.me/fvcprdxs) or [Venmo](https://venmo.com/fvcproductions) but I'm flexible with platforms.

 Please make sure to pay this amount before booking a session through my Calendly or I will have to reschedule/cancel the session.

 ## Ask Me Anything (AMA) 🤔️

 Just have a generic question?
 Maybe you found a typo?

-Feel free to [submit a new issue](https://github.com/fvcproductions/ama/issues/new/choose) through my AMA GitHub repo.
+Feel free to [submit a new issue](https://github.com/fvcproductions/fvcproductions.github.io/issues/new/choose) through my website/AMA GitHub repo.

 ## Contact Form 📼